Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 They also called on Thuringia to stage fresh state elections despite the recent ballot in the Erfurt chamber.

-"For reasons of political legitimacy, the coalition partners are convinced that, regardless of the election of a new Minister President, new elections in Thuringia in the near future are required," stated coalition leaders.
+"For reasons of political legitimacy, the coalition partners are convinced that, regardless of the election of a new premier, fresh elections need to take place in Thuringia," coalition leaders announced in a joint statement.

 Merkel's center-right conservatives have long been split over overtures from the far-right AFD, formed in 2013, and aversions among some CDU members to Germany's ex-communist Left.